 There were no reported cases of push backs in 2021.

-The situation in the transit zones at the airport also merits particular consideration.
-Since 2014, admission conditions in the transit for asylum seekers in possession of fake documents are more restrictive.
+When asylum seekers in transit are in the possession of false documents they are subject to more restrictive admission conditions.
 In Geneva, they are admitted after an arrest order not exceeding 24 hours and brought before the Public Prosecutor, who issues an accusation ruling for forgery of a document with a fine, which may constitute in some cases a violation of Article 31 of the Geneva Refugee Convention.
-In 2020, similar practices at the airport in Geneva were still reported (see Border procedure (border and transit zones)).

 Compare chapter “9.6.3 Pushbacks at the border”, in: Swiss Refugee Council OSAR, Reception conditions in Italy – Updated report on the situation of asylum seekers and beneficiaries of protection, in particular Dublin returnees, in Italy, January 2020, available at: https://bit.ly/2SARryi.